x-square/data_analytics/24-01-advanced-data-analytics.md

 - I think it's best to use Python for this project.
 I'll have someone on my team set that up as soon as we have the project proposal in place.
 - I'd suggest the data team will need to check the assumptions made by any regression modeling developed for this project.
-- The data team will identify and set up the project’s workflow.
+- The data team will identify and set up the project's workflow.

 There will be more details sent to you very soon.